will-wow/svelte-on-rails-sample/docs/blog.md

 }
 ```

-And here's the equivilant in svelte:
+And here's the equivalent in svelte:

 ```html
 <script>